The Encyclopedia of American Songs and Musicals

-In this uncertain context, the early release of Al Capone November 16, almost goes unnoticed.
-Eaten away by the syphilis, the former king of the Mob of Chicago is no more than the shadow of himself.
+In this uncertain context, the early release of Al Capone, November 16, almost goes unnoticed.
+Eaten away by the syphilis, the former king of the Chicago Mob is no more than the shadow of himself.

 Bert Lahr Ray Bolger Jack Haley